EM-Creations/ecoCart/README.md

 the web application.

 The product also allows staff to update company information, the colour scheme
-(of the user interface), manage their product catalogue (updating product descriptions,
-pictures and whether a product is "featured" or not) and delivery options at any time
+(of the user interface), manage their product catalogue (updating product descriptions, image and whether a product is "featured" or not) and delivery options at any time
 as well as supplying staff with customer delivery information, reports on sales and
 present them with real-time information concerning their organisation's product stock levels.

 The product further implements exclusive environmentally friendly features, encouraging
 their customers to make environmentally friendly choices.
-Including: highlighting the
+Including: placing the
-most environmentally friendly delivery options (at the checkout stage).
+most environmentally friendly delivery options first (at the checkout stage).
 The application is also
 designed to run on low powered and low performance server hardware in order to help
 reduce the business' carbon footprint.